SoonyangZhang/http-dash-ns3/README.md

 ./waf --run "scratch/piero-hunnan-model --it=3"
 ```
 ## Train a reinforce learning algorithm:
-- The ns3 path in rl_agent.py (Line 27) should be changed:
+- The ns3 path in ns3-dash-train.py should be changed:

 ```
 NS3_PATH="/home/ipcom/zsy/ns-allinone-3.31/ns-3.31/"